Kamala Harris’ Name Is Inspired by the Lotus Flower

 Yes, it’s true.

-The first female Vice President in U.S. history. explains that her name means “lotus flower” in Sanskrit.
+The first female Vice President in U.S. history explains that her name means “lotus flower” in Sanskrit.

 “It’s a symbol of significance in Indian culture,” says Harris.
 “A lotus grows underwater, it’s flowers rising above the surface while the roots are planted firmly in the river bottom.”

 Aside from a lotus flower, Kamala also is a name linked to Lakshmi, the Hindu goddess of good fortune.
+Clearly, she has been given rare opportunities that are special by any measurement.

-Proudly bi-racial – her mother Shyamala Gopalan was an immigrant from India who became a cancer researcher and her father Donald Harris was a Stanford economics professor who was born in Jamaica – Harris is known as someone who adores flowers.
+Proudly bi-racial – Harris’ mother Shyamala Gopalan was an immigrant from India who became a cancer researcher and her father Donald Harris was a Stanford economics professor who was born in Jamaica – Harris is known as someone who adores flowers.

 Her mother says she named her daughter Kamala because “a culture that worships goddesses produces strong women.”
 In fact, Kamala ’s middle name is Devi which also means the goddess since her mom encouraged Kamala and her sister Maya to believe in female empowerment.